 Panoply makes syncing, storing, and accessing business data a breeze.
 Panoply boasts a robust data warehouse and a code-free ETL tool built for data analysts and data engineers (but it's easy enough for non-technical users).

 You can set it up quickly and upkeep is minimal.
 Panoply allows users to query data directly within the platform or connect to their favorite BI tool or analytical notebook.
-It also enables automation of the data stack, including data collection and transformation (ETL).

 As Panoply is a data warehouse and ETL tool, no additional infrastructure is needed, eliminating any potential bottlenecks and time-intensive aspects of data management and governance.
 Panoply pricing is also transparent with no hidden costs.